Bank of England holds UK interest rates at 0.5%

 UK interest rates have been held at the record low of 0.5% for another month by the Bank of England.

-The Bank also kept the size of its bond-buying economic stimulus programme unchanged at £375bn.
+The size of the Bank's bond-buying economic stimulus programme was also kept unchanged at £375bn.